Therapists & Admins

 J. Alexandra Herrera, LPC, ATR-BC and Clinical Director

-J. Alexandra Herrera is a Licensed Professional Counselor, Board Certified Art Therapist, and Registered Virginia Supervisor.
-Alexandra graduated from Carnegie Mellon University for her bachelor’s degree and The George Washington University for her Master’s degree.
+J. Alexandra Herrera (she/her/hers) is a Licensed Professional Counselor, Board Certified Art Therapist, and Registered Virginia Supervisor.
+Alexandra earned her Bachelor’s degree Carnegie Mellon University and her Master’s degree from The George Washington University.
 She has been in the mental health field for over 15 years and offers individual services to adolescents and adults.
-Her work consists of, but is not limited to, providing therapy for clients with complex trauma, mood disorders, intellectual disabilities, executive functioning difficulties, anxiety and depression, adjustment disorders, attachment disorders, intellectual disabilities, and abuse and neglect cases.
+Her work consists of, but is not limited to, providing therapy for clients with complex trauma, mood disorders, intellectual disabilities, executive functioning difficulties, anxiety and depression, adjustment disorders, attachment disorders, and abuse and neglect cases.
 Alexandra is currently taking on LPC residents for supervision.
-Alexandra is certified in the MARI Assessment and Restorative Yoga.
+Alexandra is certified in the MARI Assessment, Sound Healing Bowls, and Restorative Yoga.

 Maike Nolen, MA, LPC, ATR-BC